There are few things about childbirth many mothers would rather forget.

 A Note to Been-There-Birthed-That Moms: Share Your Experience

 Nothing makes a new mom feel better than hearing that she’s in good company.
 Let’s circle the wagons around the sacred fire of friendship.
-Share your advice about childbirth for moms who are still on the other side of this amazing (and hilarious) experience!

 Other Related Articles: